Overview and key figures

 Artificial Intelligence

-Another technology that has gained increased attention in the games industry – and the wider creative industries – in recent years is Artificial Intelligence (AI).
-While AI has been used in video games for decades to create adaptive characters and storylines, the rapid development of generative AI (genAI) is now opening up even more possibilities (Cairns 2023).
+Another technology that has come into greater focus in the gaming industry – and the broader creative industry – in recent years is Artificial Intelligence (AI).
+Although AI has been used in video games for decades to create adaptive characters and storylines, the rapid development of generative AI (GenAI) is now creating even more possibilities (Cairns 2023).

-The survey of the recent Games Monitor provides insight into the application of genAI within the development process of Dutch game studios.
-For example, genAI is mainly used in programming: 48 percent of the relevant respondents use the technology for this.
-When generating content, such as game art and text, the figures show a clear difference between the intended applications.
-Most use takes place in generating prototypes and concepts (40 percent of respondents), while the use for the final game content is considerably more limited (27 percent for text and 20 percent for game art).
-Generating audio and music is the least used area of genAI, with approximately 20 percent use in pre-production and 15 percent in the final product.
-These percentages are expected to increase significantly in the coming years, given the number of studios that are not yet using genAI, but are considering it (Grinsven et al. 2025).
+The survey of the recent Games Monitor provides insight into the application of GenAI within the development process of Dutch game studios.
+GenAI is primarily used for programming: 48 percent of the relevant respondents use the technology for this purpose.
+Regarding the generation of content, such as game art and text, the figures show a clear difference between the intended applications.
+The most use occurs in the generation of prototypes and concepts (40 percent of the respondents), while use for the final game content is considerably more limited (27 percent for text and 20 percent for game art).
+Generating audio and music constitutes the least applied area of GenAI, with approximately 20 percent use in pre-production and 15 percent in the final product.
+It is expected that these percentages will rise significantly in the coming years, given the number of studios that do not currently use GenAI but are considering it (Grinsven et al. 2025).

 Working on diversity, equity and inclusion